This page has information on travelling to Thailand.

 You do not need to present COVID-19 related document such as certificate of vaccination and COVID-19 test results upon arrival in or transit through Thailand.

 As of 9 January, if you are visiting Thailand and then travelling to a country that requires a RT-PCR test for entry, you will need to purchase medical insurance prior to your arrival in Thailand that provides cover for Covid-19 treatment.

 Check your passport and travel documents before you travel

-Your passport should be valid for a minimum period of 6 months from the date of entry into Thailand.
-Entry to Thailand is normally refused if you have a passport which is damaged or has pages missing.
+Your passport must have at least 6 months’ validity remaining from your date of entry into Thailand.
+You may be refused entry to Thailand if your passport is damaged or has pages missing.